mariaafara/Maria-Afara/README.md

 <br>
 <br>

-- 👨‍💻 I recently graduated from master 2 in Natural Language Processing in France.
+- 👨‍💻 I recently graduated with master 2 in Natural Language Processing in France.
-- 🌱 I’m currently developing my skills in the fields of Computer Vision, Deep Learning, Machine Learning and Data Science.
+- 🌱 I’m currently developing my skills in the fields of NLP, Computer Vision, Deep Learning, Machine Learning and Data Science.
-- 🥅 2020-2021 Goals: To get the desired job offer.
+- 🥅 2021-2022 Goals: To get the desired position.
 - ⚡ Fun fact: I love learning.
 I am always seeking new opportunities to learn.
 Also, I love to draw, cook, swim and watch movies or TV series.
 </td>
 </tr>